Charlotte Eisenblätter: Biography

+Awards and honors

 On 31 May 1951 a street, Eisenblätterstrasse was named after her in Niederschönhausen, Pankow, Berlin.
 Eisenblätter was remembered by a postage stamp issued by the German Democratic Republic on 3 September 1959.
 A memorial stone was laid in her name at Goebelstrasse on September 12, 2008.
 Friends of Nature opened a house in her name in Thuringia.